Fethi Ahmed Paşa Yalı

 Once home to a daughter of Sultan Murad V, this huge ruined yalı was built in the 1880s and extensively damaged by fire in 2003.
 It is...

 Gazing up at the Bosphorus Bridge from the waterfront, Reina claims to be 'a meeting point for international statesmen, a location where...

 Originating in the southeastern region of Maraş, dondurma ( Turkish ice cream) has a distinctive chewy texture, thanks to its unusual...

 Abdullah Ağa Caddesi · interesting places nearby

 Beylerbeyi Palace information

-This opulently furnished 1865 building was designed by Sarkis Balyan, brother of Nikoğos (architect of Dolmabahçe).
+This opulently furnished 1865 building was designed by Sarkis Balyan, brother of Nikoğos (architect of Dolmabahçe Palace).
 It delighted both Sultan Abdül Aziz (r 1861–76), who commissioned it, and the many foreign dignitaries who visited.
-Its last imperial 'guest' was the former sultan Abdül Hamit II, who spent the last years of his life (1913–18) under house arrest here.
-Look for the whimsical marble bathing pavilions by the water's edge; one was for men, the other for the women of the harem.
+Its last imperial 'guest' was former sultan Abdül Hamit II, who spent the last five years of his life under house arrest here.
+Look for the whimsical marble bathing pavilions by the water's edge; one was for men, the other for women of the harem.